This pork tenderloin marinade is freaking amazing! With honey, soy sauce and garlic, it’s sweet, sticky, tangy and kid-approved!

-How do I cook my pork tenderloin and marinade?
+How do I cook the pork tenderloin?

-I’ve written this as a grilled pork tenderloin marinade recipe, however you can actually cook it a few different ways.
+I’ve written this as a grilled pork tenderloin recipe, however you can actually cook it a few different ways.

 - Instant Pot pork tenderloin– I have not tested this recipe in the Instant Pot but feel like it would work well.
 I don’t even think you’d need to marinade.
 I would cook your tenderloin according to this Instant Pot Pork Tenderloin post.
 After cooking, remove the tenderloin to rest, add 1 tablespoon cornstarch (mix it into 2 tablespoons water), and set the Instant Pot to simmer for 1-2 minutes to thicken.

 - Oven Roasted– bake at 400°F for 20-30 minutes depending on the size of your tenderloin (see more descriptive information here).
 I’d brush with the reserved marinade 2-3 times during the cook time.